The Outer Worlds 2: Paradise Island Substation Repair Guide – Get the Corrosive Shock Machine Gun

 The Vent Grate: Your Entry Point

-Here’s where things get interesting.
 The main substation building’s doors are sealed shut.
-You can’t pick them, force them, or talk your way in.
-The only access point is a vent grate on the building’s exterior.
+The only access point is a vent grate on the building’s exterior side wall.

 Finding the grate:

-2. Look for an automech cabinet—it’s a distinctive military-green storage unit
+3. It’s positioned right next to an automech cabinet—a distinctive military-green storage unit

 4. It’s at ground level and relatively easy to spot once you’re looking in the right area

 Visual landmark: The automech cabinet is your key reference point.
-If you’ve found the cabinet, you’ve found the grate.
-They’re literally right next to each other.
+If you’ve found the cabinet, you’ve found the grate—they’re right next to each other.

 Opening the Grate